cylc/cylc-doc/src/user-guide/troubleshooting.rst

 ``cylc lint``
    #.
 Checks the config against the :ref:`style_guide`.
    #.
-Looks deprecated Cylc 7 configurations and recommends
+Looks for deprecated Cylc 7 configurations and recommends
       Cylc 8 configurations to replace them.

    .. seealso::